mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### What got done?

+- Started the first production batch with a contract manufacturer.
 - Built my first home server rack.
 - Learned the basics of Nix and NixOS.

 ### Lessons learned

 -
+- Server racks are fun for nerds and their significant others.

 ### Goals for next month